Thola-store/thola_africa/wp-content/plugins/miniorange-login-openid/readme.txt

 = I have added miniOrange Sharing - Vertical widget to my page.
 How can I change its position in the page?  = The vertical sharing widget for Social Sharing gives a couple of options to change its position in the page and also the space between icons.
 You can align the social sharing widget on the left or right side of the page.
 You can view these options from Appearance->Widgets or editing the widget options in Customizer.

-= I want to upgrade to the premium plan but I don't find the option.
-How can I upgrade?  = Premium version of the plugin can be activated from the plugin itself.
-To activate the premium version, go to Licensing Plans tab and click on Upgrade Now to upgrade to the premium plan of your choice.
+= I want to upgrade to the standard/premium plan.
+How can I upgrade?  = Please contact us through the support form for the standard and premium plugin.

 = For any other query/problem/request =
 Please email us at info@miniorange.com.
 You can also submit your query from the Social plugin's configuration page.